backslash-f/observable-websocket-client/README.md

 ```

 #### Ping Message with Generated ID
 To generate a unique ID for the ping-type message, use the closure in `pingMessageWithGenerateId`.
-The closure takes a `String` (the generated unique ID), returns its modified version incorporating that ID, and sends the message to the WS server.
-As in the above, these steps are repeated continuously, generating unique IDs each time to keep the connection alive:
+The closure takes a `String` (the generated unique ID), returns a modified version of the message incorporating the ID, and sends it to the WS server.
+As in the above, these steps are repeated continuously using the interval indicated in the `pingTimerInterval`, generating unique IDs each time to keep the connection alive:

 ```swift
 let websocketURL = URL(string: "wss://endpoint.com")!